Constraining anti-baryonic dark matter through correlated nucleon decay signatures: Dark matter induced nucleon decay

-An alternative scenario, in which the $B-L$ symmetry is violated, involves considering neutron decay into a pion within the visible sector.
-The Lagrangian describing this process is given by~\cite{Davoudiasl:2010am, Davoudiasl:2011fj},
+An alternative scenario, in which the $B-L$ symmetry is violated, involves neutron decay into a pion within the visible sector.
+The corresponding Lagrangian is given by~\cite{Davoudiasl:2010am, Davoudiasl:2011fj},

 where the charges of the fields are given in Table.~(\ref{tab:modelhylogenesis}).
+Like before, the anomalies associated with the $U(1)_B$ are assumed to be canceled by extending the fermionic sector or via axion interactions.
 Here, we consider a fermionic dark sector field $\Psi$ and a scalar dark sector field $\Phi$, which are nearly degenerate in mass.

 On the other hand, since we are interested in low-energy experiments, the nucleon-level interaction term is given by,